-- Back in the days when pro wrestling was switching from competitive to choreographed, "hooker" was used to describe wrestlers who had legitimate wrestling backgrounds.
+- Back in the days when pro wrestling was switching from competitive to choreographed, "hooker" was used to describe wrestlers who had legitimate wrestling backgrounds (because they "hooked" their opponents in holds).
 The term is still used, although hookers have become relatively rare in wrestling these days, with the Godfather being retired, after all.

 - When Lou Thesz became NWA World Heavyweight Champion in the late 1940s, his status as a "hooker" was just as much a reason for him being given that position as his overall talent, especially considering that he subsequently wrestled in matches to unify the NWA title with other regional "world championships".
 The assumption was that Thesz would be able to legitimately win a match against an opponent who (for whatever reason) attempted to go against the planned finish.

 - Similarly, a cancelled storyline in wrestling used to be known as an "abortion."
 Of course, the sense of "terminated pregnancy" was around before the twentieth century, but was hardly ever used due to the practice being universally illegal and so offensive it was best not discussed.

 - More of a reference to anything in wrestling that did not go as planned to the extent of it being embarrassing or possibly exposing the business as a work.

 - A major one is Monday Night Raw.
 Vince McMahon has gone on the record to say that he meant "raw" to mean "uncooked", but the alternate meaning of "naked" was certainly there from the beginning - such as on one early episode where a ring girl in a bikini held up a sign saying "Honk if you're RAW!"

 - There's the wrestling move 'small package', which may have been named with the double entendre in mind or maybe it wasn't.
 Said move is now referred to as an "inside cradle".